 - consortiums, authorised representatives, and partners; and

-- centres, providers, awarding bodies and similar third parties.
+- centres, employers, providers, awarding bodies and similar third parties.

-We may share your personal data with The Institute of Leadership & Management (TILM) to enable TILM to offer you student membership in relation to leadership and management.
-You can find out more about TILM at www.institutelm.com
+We may share your personal data with TILM to enable TILM to offer you “Studying Membership” in relation to leadership and management.
+You can find out more about TILM on the TILM website

-We may also share your personal data with third party providers including:
+We may also share your personal data with trusted third party service providers including:

 - legal and other professional advisers, consultants, and professional experts;